 A tutorial for adding new fonts to your Squarespace site

 Need more help?

-Our tips are completely free and are provided to help further the knowledge of the Squarespace community.
-As we provide them free of charge, they are supplied without warranty or support.
+My Squarespace tips are provided to help further the knowledge of the Squarespace community and are completely free for your own personal use.
+They are therefore supplied without warranty or support.

-We've tried to make our tips easy to follow because we want you to be able to do it yourself, learn a little programming and amaze yourself!
-Whilst free support is not available in any circumstances, we can provide assistance on a chargeable basis.
-If you need a little extra help, read how to contact us here.
+I've tried to make the tips easy to follow because I want you to be able to do it yourself, learn a little programming and amaze yourself!
+Whilst free support is not available in any circumstances, I can provide assistance on a chargeable basis.
+If you need a little extra help, read how to contact me here.

-Our tips are provided "as is", without warranty of any kind, expressed or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
-If you find them useful we really appreciate it when you buy us a coffee.
-It inspires us to publish more.
-We don't provide free support for any of our tips but if you need more help you can hire us for paid assistance with your Squarespace site.
+The tips are provided "as is", without warranty of any kind, expressed or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+If you find them helpful for you personal use, I really appreciate it when you buy me a coffee.
+It inspires me to publish more.
+I don't provide free support for any of the tips but if you need more help you can hire me for paid assistance with your Squarespace site.